mgrossu/autofocus/README.md

 # _AutoFocus_
-### _Project for IZA course at at Faculty of Information Technology, Brno University of Technology_

-**Name and surname:** Marius Iustin Grossu

-**Login:** xgross10

-Simple app that use the iPhone/iPad camera to detect a face and when a face is detected it focus on it.
+A simple app that uses the iPhone/iPad camera to detect faces and automatically focus on them.

 #### _Implementation_

-In this app are used the **AVFoundation** and **Vision** libraries from Apple.
-Using AVFoundation the app gets access to the main (default) camera via the _AVCaptureSession()_ class, which coordinates several inputs like a microphone or camera in several outputs.
-On startup the user is asked to allow the camera to be used, the permission management for the camera is not implemented, so if the user disables access the application crashes.
-Subsequently, what the camera captures is displayed on the screen using the _AVCaptureVideoPreviewLayer()_ class.
-While receiving each frame that the camera captures, it is sent for processing using Vision, which has already implemented face detection algorithms.
+This app leverages Apple’s **AVFoundation** and **Vision** frameworks.
+It uses **AVFoundation** to access the default (main) camera through the `AVCaptureSession()` class, which manages multiple input sources (such as microphones or cameras) and outputs.

+On startup, the app requests permission to use the camera. **Note:** camera permission management is not fully implemented, so if the user denies access, the app may crash.

+The live camera feed is displayed on the screen using `AVCaptureVideoPreviewLayer()`.
+Each captured frame is processed using the **Vision** framework, which provides built-in face detection algorithms.
+When a face is detected, the app adjusts the camera focus accordingly.